CBorowski-dev/docs-operaton-org/content/webapps/shared-options/csrf-prevention.md

   main:
     identifier: "webapps-csrf-prevention"
     parent: "webapps-shared-options"
-    pre: "A CSRF-Prevention Filter for the Camunda Web Applications"
+    pre: "A CSRF-Prevention Filter for the Operaton Web Applications"
 ---

 A CSRF filter is enabled by default, validating each modifying request performed through the webapps.
 The filter implements a (per-session) _Synchronization Token_ method for CSRF validation with an optional _Same Origin with Standard Headers_ verification.